piraxis2/UnityExcelLoader/README.md

 ### Add custom methods

 The generated ScriptableObject and Entity classes have a custom methods section.
 This section is located between the `//MethodsStart` and `//MethodsEnd` comments.
 You can add methods between these comments.
-For example, to add a custom method to the `Cube_Grade` class:
+For example, to add a custom method to the `Sample` class:

 ```csharp
 using System;